BONUS EPISODE: Elon Musk at Code Conference 2021

 But does Mars

+prosper or die out?
 And if Mars is missing anything at all,

 like the civilizational equivalent of vitamin C, then it will eventually die out.

-So you need to get to the point where a Mars city is self-sustaining, even if the ships from Earth stop coming, then you have passed the Great Filter, or at least that particular Great Filter.
+So you need to get to the point where a Mars city is self-sustaining, even if the ships from Earth stop coming, then you have passed the great filter, or at least that particular great filter.

-Yeah, I mean, I think we should really try hard to make it happen this century
+You said pretty soon last time we talked.
+Yeah, I mean, I think we should really try hard to make it happen this century,

 before the end of the century.
+You'll be pretty old.

 I'll probably be dead.
+Yeah.

 Not on Mars.